-A Wellington Short Sale is when a seller owes more on their home than it will sell for in today’s real estate market and they ask their lienholder(s) to accept less than what they owe.
+A Wellington Short Sale is when a seller owes more on their home than it will sell for in today’s real estate market, but they need to sell their home, so they ask their lienholder(s) to accept less than what they owe.

-If you are looking for a Wellington short sale agent contact us today for all your short sale needs.
+If you are looking for an agent who handles short sales call us today!
 Our team assists Wellington short sale sellers along with buyers, educating them every step of the way.